prozilla-os/ProzillaOS/README.md

 # ProzillaOS

-ProzillaOS is a web operating system inspired by Ubuntu Linux and Windows made with React by Prozilla.
-It aims to function much like a real operating system, with the exception of running entirely on the web.
+ProzillaOS is a web-based operating system inspired by Ubuntu Linux and Windows made with React by Prozilla.

 > Please note that ProzillaOS is a WIP and far from complete and many additional features will be added in the future.